What Are A2A Payments (Account-to-Account) in Banking?

 By merging A2A payments with open banking technologies, enterprises can now provide a frictionless payment experience to their clients.
 There are no middlemen and no need to enter credit card information numerous times for every payment.
 Rather than that, APIs have permitted the development of a financial structure capable of accepting both one-time payments and recurring payments via mobile or desktop browsers and applications.

-Compliance with the SCA
+Compliance with Multi-Factor Authentication

 Consistently Meet the Evolving Needs of Consumers